nick2601/nick2601/README.md

 - 🔭 I’m currently working on Android/Kotlin & Java as well as Flutter/Dart
-- 👯 I’m looking to collaborate on Android projects
+- 👯 I’m looking to collaborate on Android  and Flutter projects
 - 📫 How to reach me: mule.nikhil@gmail.com